bonknetwork/bot-template/README.md

-# Mod Bot
+# Bot Template
-Code for the Mod Bot discord bot for Bonk Network (https://discord.gg/bonknetwork)
+Template for making a discord bot in interactions.py